 How Artificial Intelligence Detects Sensitive Information

-In a digital evidence management system (DEMS), artificial intelligence (AI) plays a crucial role in identifying and securing personally identifiable information (PII).
+In a digital evidence management system (DEMS), artificial intelligence (AI) plays a key role in identifying and securing personally identifiable information (PII).

 Using advanced machine learning (ML) and computer vision algorithms, the system automatically scans through video, audio, and image files to locate sensitive elements — such as faces, license plates, documents, addresses, and even spoken names — that could compromise privacy if shared unredacted.